AlexKnauth/hollowknight-autosplit-wasm/README.md

 ## Instructions for livesplit-one-desktop

+Note: The main `livesplit-one-desktop` repository might not be up-to-date enough to run this autosplitter.
+- If https://github.com/CryZe/livesplit-one-desktop has a commit from December 2023 or later, then that's probably going to be up-to-date enough for this.
+- However, if the most recent commit is still from July 2023, then you'll need to use a more up-to-date version, such as my fork https://github.com/AlexKnauth/livesplit-one-desktop, on branch `deps-3`.
+- Or if another repository, such as https://github.com/CryZe/livesplit-one-druid, has a commit from December of 2023 or later, you may be able to try that out, but I don't have specific instructions for how to use that yet.

 Clone `livesplit-one-desktop` from https://github.com/CryZe/livesplit-one-desktop

 In the `livesplit-one-desktop` repository, modify the `config.yaml` file so that it contains